leonhfr/front/README.md

 extracts frontmatter from text files with ease.

+## Fork

+This fork has some slight modifications to fit my purposes.

+Instead of returning an error when a markdown file doesn't contain a frontmatter, it now returns the content of the file in the body.

 ## Features
 * Custom delimiters.
 You are free to register any delimiter of your choice.
 Provided its a three character string. e.g `+++`,  `$$$`,  `---`,  `%%%`
 * Custom Handlers.
 Anything that implements `HandlerFunc` can be used to decode the values from the frontmatter text, you can see the `JSONHandler` for how to implement one.